 - planning a research project focus on DEI in vascular surgery

-- Applications that clearly outline how the grant will advance the career goals of the candidate, and define clearly these goals, are given preference.
+- Applications that clearly outline how the grant will advance the career goals of the candidate are given preference.

 Application and Reporting Requirements:

 Submit a complete online application providing demographic information such as EVS member status, years out of training, professional appointment title, etc. Personally identifying information such as age, race, and ethnicity will be optional.

 Provide a statement of intent (maximum 600 words) that indicates how you would use the award to advance personal leadership training and specific career goals, and/or complete your proposed study.
 The statement should describe how the grant will be appropriated as well as the applicants personal goals in detail